 UH-1D 64-13670 Huey Helicopter

 The Bell Iroquois UH-1 (Huey) is the most widely used helicopter in the world and its distinguished service in Vietnam also makes it the most recognized.
-This aircraft was brought to Vietnam Veterans Memorial by the New Mexico National Guard in May 1999.

 Due to their mobility, Hueys took the place of the traditional cavalry.
 It was during the Vietnam War helicopters evolved into an essential asset on the battlefield.
 Huey missions included troop transport, ferrying cargo, air assault and medical evacuation In the jungles of Vietnam, Hueys made it possible for wounded soldiers to be in a hospital within one hour, dramatically increasing survival rates.

 Remarkable advances in aviation took place during the Vietnam War era.
 Pilots pushed the envelope and developed amazing flying skills.
 Throughout the war, experimental items were in country for evaluation.
 One of the many experimental pieces of equipment for Hueys was a smoke generator.
 The smoke was produced from a ring of nozzles around the turbine exhaust and was created using a reservoir of oil.
 On March 19, 1967, while our Huey was assigned to the 121st AHC, a smoke apparatus was installed, and the aircraft was given the name “Viking Surprise.”
 This was one of the first of many Hueys to be outfitted as a smokeship.